Nuitka/Nuitka/Developer_Manual.rst

         context=context
    )

-When the names don't add much value, sequential calls can be done, but ideally with one value per line:
+When the names don't add much value, sequential calls can be done:

 .. code-block:: python

-   context.setLoopContinueTarget(
-       handler_start_target,
-       continue_name
-   )
+   context.setLoopContinueTarget(handler_start_target)

 Here, ``setLoopContinueTarget`` will be so well known that the reader is expected to know the argument names and their meaning, but it would be still better to add them.
+But in this instance, the variable name already indicates that it is.

 Module/Package Names